-Feedback on summative assessment such as the MPhil Thesis should provide a critical review of the work and provide suggestions for improvements and future development of the topic of research, to enable students to develop their work for doctoral study if appropriate.
+Feedback on summative assessment such as the MSc Thesis should provide a critical review of the work and provide suggestions for improvements and future development of the topic of research, to enable students to develop their work for doctoral study if appropriate.
 Students can expect to receive informal feedback on their progress and their formatively assessed work.

 For Sociological Analysis, students will receive written comments weekly from a teaching assistant.
 For Optional Papers, course providers will give students written comments on essays submitted in Hilary Term.
-Students will also receive written comments on their assignments for the Statistical Methods component of their Methods of Social Research paper in Michaelmas Term of the first year of study.
+Students will also receive written comments on their assignments for the Statistical Methods component of their Methods of Social Research paper in Michaelmas Term.